seijihosokawa/protein-visualizer/README.md

 ## Description of each feature:
   * Viewing Stage:
     * Click and drag using the mouse to move the protein around and use the scroll wheel to zoom in and out
-    * Hover over different sections of the protein to see the atom
+    * Hover over different sections of the protein to see atom information
   * Combine Styles Switch:
     * Turn the switch on to combine different styles, the style will be added with the selected color scheme
   * Protein Style Dropdown: